Monday, February 8, 2016

 As we walked, I again attempted to look inconspicuous.

-At about 11 o'clock I had to put Christopher on my shoulders because the crowds were swelling.
+At about 11 o'clock, I had to put Christopher on my shoulders because the crowd was swelling.
 The metal guard rails were beginning to bow outward.
 My biggest fears were coming to fruition.
 My boys were going to be swallowed up.

 "Place Nico on your leg," my love said.

-As I stood there for 45-50 minutes and my whole body started shaking because I have both my kids bodies on me.
-My shoulders weighed down and compressed me foot which was balancing Nico who apparently was so exited he fell asleep!
+I stood there for 45-50 minutes, and my whole body started shaking because I had both my kid's bodies on me.
+My shoulders weighed down and compressed my foot, which was balancing Nico, who apparently was so excited he fell asleep!

 10, 9, 8, 7, 6, 5, 4, 3, 2,1 Happy NEW YEAR!

 The ball drops.
-It was incredible, amazing!
-All the people just screaming and sang that Auld Lang Syne, which sounds like Old Lang sign, to me!
+It was incredible, fantastic!
+All the people just screamed and sang that Auld Lang Syne, which sounds like an Old Lang sign to me!

 Frank Sinatra New York blasted afterward.
-But only after 2 minutes of glee there was a seismic shift in the crowd.
-Like a tide we were pushed without the opportunity to savor the moment.
-It was either move or get run over.
-We pushed passed 3 levels of security before breaking free back into the streets of Manhattan.
+But only after 2 minutes of glee was a seismic shift in the crowd.
+Like a tide, we were pushed without the opportunity to savor the moment.
+It was either moved or run over.
+We pushed past 3 levels of security before breaking free back into the streets of Manhattan.
 It was the running of the Bulls of Pamplona!
 Only this was drunk people.

 We had done it.
-We survived and I was proud we did after everyone else said we shouldn’t.
+We had survived, and I was proud we had done so after everyone else had said we shouldn't.
 I am a little wiser now.
-If there is a next time I may just got check out that bridge instead!
+If there is a next time, I may check out that bridge instead or get a room at the Marriot.

 2016 is going to be a great year.